topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

 However, this document only describes ***autolinux***.

-### 1.1.1 Composition of TOPST
+### 1.4 Composition of TOPST

-After TOPST is downloaded, you can check the following items.
+After autolinux build is completed, you can check the following items.

 <table align="center">
   <tr>